 The workshop series is funded by Title VI grant under the U.S. Department of Education.
 As National Resource Centers under the grant, CSEAS and CNES are committed to serving K-12 educators by expanding international, intercultural, and global dimensions of the K-12 curriculum to reflect a more nuanced understanding of global interactions across history and space.

-Resources: Sites of Encounter in World History
+Resources Page: Sites of Encounter in World History